named-data/mini-ndn/README.md

 ## Documentation

-Please refer to http://minindn.memphis.edu/ or [docs/index.rst](docs/index.rst) for installation, usage, and other documentation.
+Please refer to [this presentation](https://named-data.net/wp-content/uploads/2022/09/3-ICN22-Mini-NDN.pdf) or [docs/index.rst](docs/index.rst) for installation, usage, and other documentation.
 The documentation can be built using:

     ./docs/build.sh